 Growing isolation and loneliness, particularly among the elderly, have prompted public health responses.
 Two years ago, the United Kingdom created the first national strategy to deal with the health consequences of isolation.
-In the United States, the National Academies of Sciences has begun to study the problem.
+The National Academies of Sciences have begun to study the problem in the United States.

 But beyond trying to combat social isolation, scientists are also researching for possible genetic predispositions toward loneliness.
-They are also looking at where those associations might overlap with risks for specific health outcomes.
+They also look at where those associations might overlap with risks for specific health outcomes.

 Genetics Also Plays a Role